 Marine blue male at Caribou Creek near Big Bear.
 July 18, 2005.

 I have come to not pay much attention to these common blues in the garden or on hikes (they seem to be everywhere I go), but this one was really fresh so I grabbed my camera and it posed for me for several minutes.
 July 13, 2019.

-Marine Blue egg on host Plumbago in my garden.
+Marine blue egg on blue plumbago in my garden.
 October 3, 2008.

-A 200x magnification of a Marine Blue egg, also on Plumbago in my garden, but 12 years later.
+A 200x magnification of a marine blue egg, also on the blue plumbago in my garden, but 12 years later.
 September 23, 2020.

-A tiny Marine Blue larva on host Plumbago, September 7, 2008.
+A tiny marine blue larva on the plumbago, September 7, 2008.
 I got what I was hoping for when I put these plants in about a year ago: to attract the butterfly and watch the life cycle.
-I planted two of the fast-growing Plumbago and they quickly grew to pretty large bushes.
-They're very attractive to Marine Blues; I see several every day now.
+I planted two of the fast-growing plumbago and they quickly grew to pretty large bushes.
+They're very attractive to marine blues; I see several pretty much every day now.